IMMACULATA CATHOLIC SCHOOL | 721 BURCH AVENUE, DURHAM, NORTH CAROLINA 27701 | 919-682-5847

-Immaculata is the FIRST Middle School in North Carolina
+Immaculata is the FIRST Middle School program

-Immaculata is proud to be the first middle school in North Carolina to have the distinction of earning AdvancED STEM Certification.
+Immaculata is proud to be the first middle school program in North Carolina to have the distinction of earning AdvancED STEM Certification.
 This certification recognizes that our STEM educational programs have met the rigor and substance vital to creating and sustaining superior, student-centered STEM teaching and learning programs.
-We are committed to preparing our learners for the careers of tomorrow by continuing to foster and perpetuate their enthusiasm for STEM disciplines today.
-Our focus on STEM, demonstrates our continued commitment to integrate science, technology, engineering, and math to creatively solve real-world issues.
+We are committed to preparing our learners for the careers of tomorrow by continuing to foster their enthusiasm for STEM disciplines today.
+Our focus on STEM demonstrates our continued commitment to integrate science, technology, engineering, and math to creatively solve real-world issues.
 Cross-curriculum design challenges and hands-on learning enhance subject comprehension as well as an understanding and appreciation of the process of innovation over results.
 We value “failure” for providing data as well as opportunities for critical thinking, improvement, and self-growth.